ni/nimble/packages/nimble-components/src/spinner/specs/README.md

 ## Open Issues

--   Finalize component name and ensure it makes sense in conjunction with potential future progress bar components
--   Decide if we want to include the `size` attribute, if it's optional, and if the spinner should scale to custom/user-provided sizes
+-   Decide if we want to require the `size` attribute.
+(We could scale to user-provided sizes but they may end up with non-optimal bit sizes and padding/margins not picked by a designer)
+-   Decide if we need the `theme-variant` (PowerGreen variant for color theme).
+Brandon O'Keefe to follow up on this point.
+-   Decide on `prefers-reduced-motion` appearance